 The Company's U.S. and Latin America Asset-Intensive segment primarily concentrates on the investment risk within underlying annuities and corporate-owned life insurance policies.
 These reinsurance agreements are structured as coinsurance, coinsurance with funds withheld, or modified coinsurance of primarily investment risk such that the Company recognizes profits or losses primarily from the spread between the investment earnings and the interest credited on the underlying annuity contract liabilities.
 Annuities are normally limited by the size of the deposit from any single depositor.
 The Company also reinsures certain indexed annuities, variable annuity products that contain guaranteed minimum death or living benefits and corporate-owned life insurance products.
 Corporate-owned life insurance normally involves a range of insureds associated with each deposit, and the Company's underwriting guidelines limit the size of any single deposit.
 The individual policies associated with any single deposit are issued within pre-set guaranteed issue parameters.

-The Canada operations represent approximately 10.2% of the Company's net premiums.
 The Company operates in Canada primarily through its subsidiary, General American Life Reinsurance Company of Canada (RGA Canada).
-RGA Canada is a life reinsurer in Canada, based on new individual life insurance production.
-It assists clients with capital management and mortality, and morbidity risk management and is primarily engaged in traditional individual life reinsurance, as well as creditor, group life and health, and living benefits (critical illness and disability) reinsurance.
-Creditor insurance covers the balance on personal, mortgage or commercial loans in the event of death, disability or critical illness and is generally shorter in duration than individual life insurance.
+RGA Canada is a life reinsurer in Canada.
+It assists clients with capital management and mortality, and morbidity risk management, and is primarily engaged in traditional individual life reinsurance, as well as creditor, group life and health, critical illness and disability reinsurance, through yearly renewable term and coinsurance agreements.
+Creditor insurance covers the balance on personal, mortgage or commercial loans in an event of death, disability or critical illness and is generally shorter in duration than individual life insurance.
 It is generally composed of facultative and automatic treaty business.
 Facultative reinsurance involves the assessment of the risks from a medical and financial perspective.
-The Canada Non-Traditional Reinsurance segment concentrates on assisting clients with longevity risk transfer structures within underlying annuities and pension benefit obligations, and on assisting clients in meeting applicable regulatory requirements, while managing their financial strength and regulatory surplus position through financial reinsurance structures.
-The customers of this segment include most of the life insurers in Canada.
+The Canada Financial Solutions segment concentrates on assisting clients with longevity risk transfer structures within underlying annuities and pension benefit obligations, and on assisting clients in meeting applicable regulatory requirements, while enhancing their financial strength and regulatory surplus position through financial reinsurance structures.
+The customers of this segment include life insurers in Canada.

 Europe, Middle East and Africa Operations

-The Europe, Middle East and Africa operations represent approximately 15.1% of the Company's net premiums.
-This segment serves clients from subsidiaries primarily located in France, Germany, Ireland, Italy, the Netherlands, Poland, South Africa, Spain, the United Arab Emirates (UAE) and the United Kingdom (UK).
-The principal types of reinsurance for this segment include life and health products through yearly renewable term and coinsurance agreements, the reinsurance of critical illness coverage that provides a benefit in the event of the diagnosis of a pre-defined critical illness and underwritten annuities.
-The reinsurance agreements of critical illness coverage can be either facultative or automatic agreements.
-Premiums earned from critical illness coverage represents approximately 20.8% of the total net premiums for this segment.
-The principal types of reinsurance for Non-Traditional Reinsurance segment include longevity, asset-intensive and financial reinsurance.
+The Europe, Middle East and Africa segment serves clients from subsidiaries primarily located in France, Germany, Ireland, Italy, the Netherlands, Poland, South Africa, Spain, the United Arab Emirates and the United Kingdom.
+The principal types of reinsurance for this segment include individual and group life and health, critical illness, disability and underwritten annuities.
+The Europe, Middle East and Africa Traditional segment provides individual and group life and health products through yearly renewable term and coinsurance agreements, reinsurance of critical illness coverage that provides an event of the diagnosis of a pre-defined critical illness and underwritten annuities.
+The reinsurance agreements of critical illness coverage occur primarily in the United Kingdom and South Africa and may be either facultative or automatic agreements.
+Premiums earned from critical illness coverage represented 17.8% of the total net premiums for this segment, as of December 31, 2016.
+The Europe, Middle East and Africa Financial Solutions segment provides longevity, asset-intensive and financial reinsurance.

 Asia Pacific Operations

-The Asia Pacific operations represent approximately 18.3%.
 The Company has a presence in the Asia Pacific region with its offices located in China, Hong Kong, India, Japan, Malaysia, New Zealand, Singapore, South Korea and Taiwan.
 The Company also has a reinsurance subsidiary in Australia.
-The principal types of reinsurance for Traditional Reinsurance segment include life, critical illness, health, disability and superannuation.
-Superannuation funds accumulate retirement funds for employees, and in addition, offer life and disability insurance coverage.
-Premiums earned from critical illness coverage represents approximately 20.1% of the total net premiums for this segment.
-The Non-Traditional segment includes financial reinsurance, asset-intensive and certain disability and life blocks.
+The principal types of reinsurance for the Traditional Reinsurance segment includes individual and group life and health, critical illness, disability and superannuation through yearly renewable term and coinsurance agreements.
+The reinsurance of critical illness coverage provides an event of the diagnosis of pre-defined critical illness.
+Disability reinsurance provides income replacement in an event the policyholder becomes disabled due to accident or illness.
+Superannuation is the Australian government mandated compulsory retirement savings program.
+Superannuation funds accumulate retirement funds for employees, and, in addition, typically offer life and disability insurance coverage.
+Premiums earned from traditional reinsurance accounted for 99.7% of the total net premiums for the Asia Pacific operations, as of December 31, 2016.
+The Asia Pacific Financial Solutions segment provides financial reinsurance, asset-intensive and certain disability and life blocks.

 Corporate and Other

-Corporate and Other operations include investment income from invested assets not allocated to support segment operations and undeployed proceeds from the Company's capital-raising efforts, in addition to investment related gains or losses.
-Corporate and Other includes results from, among others, RGA Technology Partners, Inc. (RTP), a subsidiary that develops and markets technology solutions for the insurance industry and the investment income and expense associated with the Company's collateral finance and securitization notes.
+The Corporate and Other operations include investment income from invested assets not allocated to support segment operations, proceeds from the Company's capital-raising efforts that have not been deployed and investment related gains or losses.
+Corporate and Other segment includes results associated with the Company's collateral finance and securitization notes and results from certain subsidiaries and joint ventures that, among other activities, develop and market technology solutions for the insurance industry.